 For information on the Graduate Management Admission Test (GMAT) please visit mba.com.

 - Official English Proficiency Test (where applicable)

-A student whose primary language is not English must write a pre-admission proficiency test (TOEFL iBT minimum score 90 or IELTS minimum score 7.0), if not exempted as indicated in the admissions requirements.
+A student whose primary language is not English must write a pre-admission proficiency test (TOEFL iBT minimum score 95 or IELTS (Academic) minimum score 7.0), if not exempted as indicated in the admissions requirements.
 Test results must be reported directly to the Admissions Application Centre by the test centre.
 Results more than two years old will not be accepted as proof of language proficiency.

 - Proof of Canadian Citizenship, Permanent Residence, or Refugee Status (where applicable)